 Rhode Island’s Most Famous Teenage Heroine: Ida Lewis

-On March 29, 1869, a gale was raging outside the harbor area.
-Ida’s mother was upstairs and looked out the window to find a boat had capsized with three soldiers in it.
+On March 29, 1869, a gale raged outside the harbor area.
+Ida’s mother was upstairs and looked out the window to find a boat that had capsized with three soldiers in it.
 She yelled to Ida to quickly help the victims of the overturned craft as Ida rushed out the door without even taking the time to put her shoes on.
 She launched the lifeboat into the rising waves and proceeded towards the capsized sailboat.
 Before she could reach the boat, one of the soldiers had already slipped under the freezing waters while the others were clinging on for their lives.
 She steadied the lifeboat next to the struggling survivors and pulled each into the craft as the waves effortlessly tossed it around.
 Ida rowed with all her strength back to the safety of the lighthouse and got the freezing men into the kitchen.
 With their clothing dried and after they had rested from their ordeal, they made their way back to the fort.
 Colonel Henry Hunt heard of the incident and sent Ida Lewis his letter of appreciation with a contribution from the officers at the fort amounting to $218.

 Ida had saved the lives of at least eight men by May of 1869.
 The boys and men who had been rescued previously were probably a little too embarrassed to admit that their lives had been saved by a lone girl in a small boat.
 Most people had not known about these rescues until later that same year, when the grateful soldier saved in February of 1866 (when Ida had sprained herself in the attempt), told his story to the local press.
 A reporter from the New York Herald-Tribune read the story in the local newspaper and decided to write a feature article on Ida.
-She soon became a national hero when the magazines, Harper’s Weekly, Leslie’s Weekly, Life, and Look engraved images of her in their publications.
-Because of this publicity, Ida received many awards including medals, money, two musical pieces named after her, and some other special gifts.
-On July 4, 1869, the residents of Newport presented Ida Lewis with a new mahogany boat named “Rescue”, complete with velvet cushions and gold plated oarlocks.
-President Ulysses S. Grant even visited the 21-year old Ida in 1869 to give his thanks.
+She soon became a national hero when the magazines Harper’s Weekly, Leslie’s Weekly, Life, and Look engraved images of her in their publications.
+Because of this publicity, Ida received many awards, including medals, money, two musical pieces named after her, and other special gifts.
+On July 4, 1869, the residents of Newport presented Ida Lewis with a new mahogany boat called “Rescue”, complete with velvet cushions and gold-plated oarlocks.
+President Ulysses S. Grant even visited the 21-year-old Ida in 1869 to give his thanks.
 They had a long talk as she showed him around the lighthouse.
 Grant would later remark that his time with Ida Lewis was one of the most interesting events in his life.
-Over the years many prominent notable pioneers like the Astors and the Vanderbilts visited her, as she had gained quite the celebrity status in the nation.
+Over the years, many prominent notable pioneers like the Astors and the Vanderbilts visited her, as she had gained quite the celebrity status in the nation.
 She always remained very humble, feeling she was only doing her duty.

 Exploring Newport, Rhode Island

-Copyright © Allan Wood Photography, do not reproduce without permission.
+Copyright © Allan Wood Photography; do not reproduce without permission.
 All rights reserved.

-Join, Learn, Support the The American Lighthouse Foundation
+Join, Learn, and Support The American Lighthouse Foundation